Vågå Municipality: Geography

-The river Otta begins in Skjåk municipality and flows into Vågåvatn lake.
-Exiting Vågåvatn at Vågåmo, the river continues its journey through the Ottadalen valley leaving Vågå municipality to meet the Gudbrandsdalslågen river at the town of Otta in the municipality of Sel.
+The river Otta begins in Skjåk Municipality and flows into Vågåvatn lake.
+Exiting the lake Vågåvatn at Vågåmo, the river continues its journey through the Ottadalen valley leaving Vågå Municipality to meet the Gudbrandsdalslågen river at the town of Otta in Sel Municipality.
 Lakes in the region include Flatningen.

 Climate

 Vågå lies in the rain shadow from the Jotunheimen mountains which separate Eastern and Western Norway.
 The climate is hence characterized by a continental climate.
 Warm summers and cold winters dominate, and the precipitation is very low.
 In fact, during some years it receives less than 300 mm of precipitation.

-This dry continental climate makes Vågå the obvious place for the national hang glider and para glider centre of Norway.
+This dry continental climate makes Vågå Municipality an obvious place for the national hang glider and para glider centre of Norway.

 Physical geography

 Although being affected by the ice-sheet history spanning the Quaternary period of the last 2.5 million years, much of the landscape are moderately imprinted by ice-sheet erosion except from in the main valleys.
 Even these valleys including Sjodalen and Ottadalen are of pre-Quaternary origin, and were originally sculptured by fluvial rather than glacial erosion.
 The numerous lakes does remind us of the glacial history, although being much more limited than in the more dramatic [fiord]s of western Norway.

-This limited glacial erosion also means that Vågå had limited glacier erosion during the last glacial period.
+This limited glacial erosion also means that Vågå Municipality had limited glacial erosion during the last glacial period.
 Many findings of Mammoth pre-dating the last glacial maximum (LGM) have been found, being evidence of the conservative nature of the LGM in the region.